dralshehri/hijridate/docs/index.rst

 supported.
 Currently, Arabic and English translations are available, but it can be easily extended for other natural languages.

-The English is the default language and following is an example showing how to use the Arabic language instead:
+The English is the default language, and following is an example showing how to use the Arabic language instead:

 .. code-block:: pycon